carneiroRomulo/carneiroRomulo/README.md

 ### Hi there, I'm Rômulo 👋

 - Fullstack Developer
-- 🔭 I’m currently learning new skills focused on Rest API and Project Management
 - 🌱 My interests goes from Stock Market and self development to all kinds of technologies, always learning different things to improve myself

 ---